Which Cell Phone Is Most Secure in 2023? iPhone vs. Android

 Apple uses a platform that protects you with secure code execution.
 It uses an integrated development environment (IDE) to provide you with code signing for your apps.
 When you use an iPhone, it may be harder for hackers to break into your device due to the closed-source code installed.

 That doesn’t mean it’s impossible to break through the coding.
 You can still download a malicious link if you’re using something other than the App Store.
 Some iPhone users download apps sent through email or go to different websites to get them.
-Those aren’t guaranteed to be protected by Apple.
+Those aren’t guaranteed to be protected by Apple, which is why it's a good idea to still use antivirus software with your iPhone.

 Android code